shenchauhan/MyPeople/README.md

 }
 ```

 How does the ToastNotificationManager know that this is a shoulder tap vs a generic toast?
 Well...
 In the payload we set the attribute experienceType="shoulderTap".
-If the user is not pinned, it will show a toast noification based on the first template ("Oh no, pin me!".
-If the contact is pinned to the My People Contact Panel then it will use the second template and do the shoulder tap.
+If the user is not pinned, it will show a toast noification based on the first template ("Oh no, pin me!").
+If the contact is pinned to the My People Contact Panel then it will pop a toast quietly using the first template and use the second template and do the shoulder tap.

 ```xml
 <toast hint-people="remoteid:joebloggs@contoso.com">